JAndrzGutierrez/JAndrzGutierrez.github.io/README.md

 Your work must:

 - Use semantic markup for HTML and CSS, adhering to best practices.
-- Use Flexbox to create a multi-column layout.
+- Use CSS GRID to create a multi-column layout.
+- Use Flexbox for content
-- Must be responsive for mobile, tablet and desktop
+- Must be mobile mobile first, then tablet and desktop responsive.
-- Include at least one HTML, one CSS and one JavaScript files.
-- Stick with the KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles.
-- Use JavaScript for DOM manipulation.
-- Be deployed and accessible online.
-- Must pull in projects via API call from google sheet (lecture
+- Must pull in projects via API call from google sheet
+- Be deployed and accessible online either via Github Pages or Surge.
 ---

 #### Necessary Deliverables

 - An About, Projects, Contact form
 - Site must be created using a "mobile first" approach.
 - A Git repository, hosted on your personal GitHub, that includes a link to your hosted site.
 Site url should be in the form of githubusername.github.io.
-Read more on setting up [github pages](https://pages.github.com/)
 - Repo must contain frequent commits (min 15+) dating back to the beginning of the project.
 - An updated project workshheet will all sections filled out accordingly.
 - An in-class demo of the site that shows off the interactions you worked on.
-- Nav bar functionality that allows the page to scroll smoothly to the correspending section when a nav item is clicked.
 - A mobile nav that expands and collapses when a user clicks on the hamburger icon.

 ## Portfolio Samples